rtrwalker/geotecha/README.rst

 .. code-block::

-   nosetests geotecha -v --with-doctest --doctest-options=+ELLIPSIS
+   nosetests geotecha -v --with-doctest --doctest-options=+ELLIPSIS --doctest-options=+IGNORE_EXCEPTION_DETAIL

 It is common to get an error such as: